 Your baby’s stroller can be a significant risk to their safety.
-A Consumer Product Safety Commission (CPSC) report estimates there were 13,400 reported cases of stroller-related injuries that required a visit to the emergency room.
-Many of these injuries were caused by a fall or strangulation.
-Between 2012 and 2014, an average of two children died per year from stroller-related accidents.
+A Consumer Product Safety Commission (CPSC) report estimates 13,400 reported cases of stroller-related injuries that required a visit to the emergency room.
+Many of these injuries were caused by a fall or strangulation (two injuries every hour).
+An an average of two children died yearly from stroller-related accidents.
 Many stroller-related injuries or deaths occur when infants are left to sleep while the stroller’s back is in the recline position.

 While strollers can provide a safety risk, you can take measures to ensure your baby is safe while using one.
 Make sure to read any instruction manuals included.
 Carefully follow the manufacturer’s assembly instructions.
 Follow manufacturer use and care instructions as well.
 Do not overload the stroller because this can cause it to collapse or tip over.
-Follow the manufacturer’s instructions on how to properly restrain your child with straps.
+Follow the manufacturer’s instructions on adequately restraining your child with straps.
 Close the leg openings while using the stroller in the reclined position.

 When selecting a stroller, make sure you are also aware of what strollers have been recalled by the CPSC.
 If you have a recalled stroller, contact its manufacturer as soon as possible.
 You should also contact the CPSC through their website or call them at (800) 638-2772.

 Cribs are responsible for more deaths than any other nursery-related product.
 Within a two-decade span, an estimated 1,100 infant deaths were attributed to crib-related injuries.
-Crib-related injuries were responsible for over 12,000 visits to the emergency room in 2011.
-These deaths have been attributed to the crib’s drop-side and mattress support, which may create gaps large enough for an arm or head to fit.
+Crib-related injuries are responsible for over 12,000 visits to the emergency room every year.
+These deaths have been attributed to the crib’s drop-side and mattress support, which may create significant gaps for an arm or head to fit.
 This increases the risk of suffocation.
 Cribs slats and side rail gaps can also entrap your baby as well.

 You can take steps to ensure that your baby’s crib is safe to use.
 When looking for a crib, the best thing you can do is find one manufactured after June 28, 2011.
 Any crib manufactured after that date had to adhere to stricter federal safety standards that were implemented.
 Make sure that a soda can is unable to fit in its slats.
 The cribs’ screws and bolts must not be loose or missing.
-Make sure that all the bolts, knobs, and wing nuts are not protruding as well.
+Ensure that all the bolts, knobs, and wing nuts are not also protruding.
 The mattress must also fit tightly in the crib as well.

 Upon purchase of a crib, you must follow its instructions to ensure safety.
 Read directions for crib assembly, use, and care.
 Use a tight-fitting fitted sheet.
 Do not hang items above or on the crib with a ribbon or string.

 You can use a baby sling, but you must take measures to ensure your baby’s safety.
 As with any other product, always follow instructions.
 Follow the weight requirements for the baby’s sling.
 Make sure that your baby’s breathing is not obstructed.
 Ensure their face is not covered by either the sling or your body.
-If you are breastfeeding your baby while they are in the baby sling, change their position after feeding to make sure their head is facing up and clear of the sling and your body.
-Make sure your baby’s knees are bent, and rather than their waist while they are inside the sling.
+If you are breastfeeding your baby while in the baby sling, change their position after feeding to ensure their head is facing up and clear of the sling and your body.
+Ensure your baby’s knees are bent, rather than their waist while e inside the sling.
 This allows them to be set securely inside.
 Always check your baby frequently while they are in the sling.